 What Are Dental Implants?

-An implant can replace one tooth, or multiple implants can be used to replace several teeth.
+An implant can replace one tooth, or multiple implants can replace several teeth.
 They also can be used to support a dental bridge or stabilize dentures.
-Your dentures will look and feel more like your natural teeth when supported by as few as two implants.
+Your dentures will look and feel more like your natural teeth as few as two implants support them.
 Learn more about the options on our implant overdentures page.

-No other form of tooth replacement is as effective as dental implants because they are anchored in—and integrate with—your jawbone.
-They are permanent, natural looking, and feel and function like natural teeth.
+- Secure tooth replacement – Unlike a partial denture or a removable dental bridge, a dental implant is anchored in—and integrates with—your jawbone.
+Implants are permanent, natural looking, and feel and function like natural teeth.

-- Surgery – An artificial root form (or screw), typically made of titanium, will be surgically placed in your jawbone.
+- Surgery – Surgically place an artificial root form (or screw), typically made of titanium, in your jawbone.

-- Healing – The implant is left to heal for several months while you wear a temporary dental crown.
-Over time, the jawbone will accept the implant, fuse to it, and heal.
+- Healing – Allow the implant heal for several months while you wear a temporary dental crown.
+Over time, your jawbone will accept the implant, fuse to it, and heal.
 This process is called osseointegration.

-- Restoration – After the healing process, a porcelain crown is placed on top of the titanium root.
+- Restoration – After the healing process, Dr. Sirin will secure a ceramic crown to the abutment.
 Only the crown will be visible above the gumline.
 It will look and function like a natural tooth.

-If you are considering dental implants, Dr. Sirin will explain the pros and cons of this treatment and determine if it is the right option for you.
-You can request an appointment for an exam or a complementary consultation.
+Dr. Sirin is a Fellow of the International Dental Implant Association.
+His understanding of implantology will give you predictable results that last.
+If you are considering dental implants, he will explain the pros and cons of this treatment and determine if it is the right option for you.
+You can request an appointment for an exam or a complimentary consultation.